Choosing the Right Music Publishing Company for Jazz Artists

 1. Genre Expertise

-Work with a company that understands your style of music.
-A jazz-focused publishing company like Bridgewater Publishing is equipped to navigate the nuances of the genre and connect you with the right opportunities.
+Select a company that understands your style of music.
+A jazz-focused publishing company, like Bridgewater Publishing, has the expertise to navigate the nuances of the genre and connect you with the right opportunities.
+They recognize the complexities involved in jazz and can provide the support you need.

 2. Rights Management and Transparency

-You should retain ownership or control of your music unless otherwise agreed.
+You should retain ownership or control of your music unless otherwise agreed upon.
 Look for clear terms, no hidden clauses, and a transparent royalty system.
+Transparency is crucial for building trust and ensuring you are well-informed about your rights.

 3. Royalty Collection and Distribution

-Ensure they have systems in place to collect royalties domestically and internationally, and ask how often payments are issued.
+Ensure that they have systems to collect royalties both domestically and internationally.
+Ask how often payments are issued.
+Frequent, clear, and timely payments reflect a publisher’s reliability.

 5. Track Record and Experience